Sign in

 Mass flow meters determine mass flow passing through the meter.
 Two types deserve mention here:

-Coriolis flowmeters provide a direct mass flow measurement based upon the fluid&#;s deflection force moving through a vibrating tube.
+Coriolis flow meters provide a direct mass flow measurement based on the fluid's deflection force moving through a vibrating tube.
 These meters are highly accurate with high turndown capabilities and are independent of fluid properties.
 They are also costly to purchase and install and unsuitable for larger pipe sizes.

-With competitive price and timely delivery, tnma sincerely hope to be your supplier and partner.
+With competitive prices and timely delivery, tnma sincerely hopes to be your supplier and partner.

 2. Velocity